Get Started

 How it Works

-Complete a CTS Apprenticeship Pathway in high school to qualify to write an exam for advanced standing in the apprenticeship education program after graduation.
+Complete a CTS Apprenticeship Pathway to get ahead in the apprenticeship program after graduation.

 In High school: